Zack & Wiki: Quest for Barbaros' Treasure: Sales

-IGN's GamerMetrics had predicted that Zack & Wiki, along with Super Mario Galaxy and Resident Evil: The Umbrella Chronicles, would see a sales boost from the year-end delay of the highly anticipated Wii fighting game Super Smash Bros.
+IGNs GamerMetrics had predicted that Zack & Wiki, along with Super Mario Galaxy and Resident Evil: The Umbrella Chronicles, would see a sales boost from the year-end delay of the highly anticipated Wii fighting game Super Smash Bros.
 Brawl.
 However, Zack & Wiki sold only 300,000 copies worldwide by the end of Capcom's fiscal year 2008.
 The game sold fewer than 35,000 units in the United States in November 2007 and continued to grow "steadily" in the following months, still yielding much lower sales numbers than other third-party Wii titles from Capcom.
 After several price drops, Zack & Wiki managed to sell 126,000 units in the region within 26 months of release.
 Capcom's Senior Director of Communications Chris Kramer described these numbers as "abysmal".
 The game reached number 29 in the Japanese sales charts during its release week, selling 26,658 units there by the end of 2007.
 Zack & Wiki reached number 17 in the UK in the all format games charts during its first few days on sale in the country.
 Finally, the game sold about 8,000 units in South Korea in its first month during the Wii's launch there.
 Kramer reasoned that the game sold poorly due to the then-current Wii market being "tough to crack" and "ever-shifting" for the third-party publishers lacking knowledge regarding Wii software consumers.
 Capcom Product Manager Colin Ferris partially blamed the art design for the main character Zack on the game's sales: "Well, you know, Zack & Wiki...
 Another one in a long line of very highly rated Capcom games that unfortunately did not sell very well.
 We can take a part of the blame on ourselves by having it star a shirtless boy pirate.
-That is actually a personal favorite of a lot of people in Capcom, so don’t be surprised if you see it again but we have nothing in the works at the moment".
+That is actually a personal favorite of a lot of people in Capcom, so don't be surprised if you see it again but we have nothing in the works at the moment".
 Capcom reported in June 2008 that it would not be announcing a Zack & Wiki sequel anytime soon.